Tauvic/robotframework-eventlogger/README.md

 * **Enable Event-Based Assertions (Future Feature):** Laying the groundwork for future capabilities to directly assert on the occurrence and details of logged events.
 * **Generate Contextual Reports:** Creates comprehensive reports that integrate scripted test actions with the recorded events, providing a clear timeline and understanding of application behavior during testing.

-Integrating the Event Logger into your existing Robot Framework test scripts requires minimal modifications, allowing you to quickly benefit from its advanced features.
+Integrating the Event Logger into your existing Robot Framework test scripts requires **minimal modifications**, allowing you to quickly benefit from its advanced features.

 ## How to use the Event Logger?